mivgubel/mivgubel/README.md

 - C++: level - Intermediate.
 - Python: level - Basic.

-I am currently developing just for fun, but I hope to get a job in the blockchain industry soon.
+I develop for fun and I'm currently working as a Blockchain Develope at Panoram Finance.

 Greetings!